 If you are concerned about your health and cancer risk, you may wonder which screenings are right for you and when you should have them.
 Getting screened for cancer increases your chances of finding cancer early, when you will have more treatment options and the best chance of a positive outcome.

 If you are age 20 or older, a cancer-related check-up can be part of your regular health exam with your doctor.
-It should include health counseling and (depending on your age and gender) exams for cancers of the thyroid, oral cavity, skin, lymph nodes, testes and ovaries.
+It should include health counseling and cancer exams that are age and gender-appropriate.

 It’s important to recognize that published cancer screening guidelines are just that: guidelines.
 Your physician knows you best and should help you determine which cancer screening tests may be important for you given your age, gender, lifestyle and family and medical history.

 Here are the latest recommendations for the most common types of cancer.
-Be sure to check with your doctor about screenings that are right for you.
+Be sure to check with your doctor about cancer screenings that are right for you.
 Need a doctor?
 We can help.
-Call 1-800-DOCTORS.
+Call 414-777-7700.

 Breast Cancer Screening